oracle/weblogic-kubernetes-operator/documentation/domains/Domain.md

 ### Common Mount Volume

 Configure common mount volumes including their respective mount paths.
-Common mount volumes are in turn referenced by one or more serverPod.commonMount mounts, and are internally implemented using a Kubernetes 'emptyDir' volume.
+Common mount volumes are in turn referenced by one or more serverPod.commonMounts mounts, and are internally implemented using a Kubernetes 'emptyDir' volume.

 | Name | Type | Description |
 | --- | --- | --- |